 Crash The Crash The Super Bowl

-To kick off Newcastle Brown Ale's 2015 Band of Brands campaign, which involved trying to make a Big Game ad without paying $4.5 million for airtime, we got inventive.
+To kick off our 2015 campaign we got inventive.
 We heard a certain nacho-cheesy snack chip brand was asking fans to make their ads for them in exchange for free airtime.
 So we hid a Newcastle ad within a snack chip ad and trying to "enter" their contest.
 We crashed the crashers.
 The spot blew up, garnering as much attention as their legitimate finalists and kicking our 2015 campaign off in style.
 It was even included in the top 10 Super Bowl spots on ABC.
 Here's the spot.

 Next Year's Big Game Teaser